ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Descriptions of the most common treatment options for cervical cancer are listed below.
 The treatment of cervical cancer depends on several factors, including the type and stage of cancer, possible side effects, and the woman’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Women with cervical cancer may have concerns about if or how their treatment may affect their sexual function and fertility (ability to have children), and these topics should be discussed with the health care team before treatment begins.
+Women with cervical cancer may have concerns about if or how their treatment may affect their sexual function and ability to have children, called fertility, and these topics should be discussed with the health care team before treatment begins.
 A woman who is pregnant should talk with her doctor about how treatments could affect both her and the unborn child.
 Treatment may be able to be delayed until after the baby is born.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+A gynecologic oncologist is a doctor who specializes in treating gynecologic cancer using surgery.
 For cervical cancer that has not spread beyond the cervix, these procedures are often used:

 Conization is the use of the same procedure as a cone biopsy (see Diagnosis) to remove all of the abnormal tissue.
-It can be used to remove microinvasive cervical cancer.
+It can be used to remove cervical cancer that can only be seen with a microscope, called microinvasive cancer.

 LEEP is the use of an electrical current passed through a thin wire hook.
 The hook removes the tissue.
 It can be used to remove microinvasive cervical cancer.

 If needed, surgery may include a bilateral salpingo-oophorectomy.
 This is the removal of both fallopian tubes and both ovaries.
-It is done at the same time as the hysterectomy.
+It is done at the same time as a hysterectomy.

-Radical trachelectomy is surgery to remove the cervix that leaves the uterus intact with pelvic lymph node dissection.
-It may be used for young patients who want to preserve their fertility.
-This procedure has gained acceptance as an alternative to a hysterectomy for some patients.
+Radical trachelectomy is a surgical procedure in which the cervix is removed, but the uterus is left intact..
+It includes pelvic lymph node dissection.
+This surgery may be used for young patients who want to preserve their fertility.
+This procedure has become an acceptable alternative to a hysterectomy for some patients.

 For cervical cancer that has spread beyond the cervix, this procedure may be used:

-Exenteration is the removal of the uterus, vagina, lower colon, rectum, or bladder if cervical cancer has spread to these organs following radiation therapy (see below).
+Exenteration is the removal of the uterus, vagina, lower colon, rectum, or bladder if cervical cancer has spread to these organs after radiation therapy (see below).
 Exenteration is rarely required.
-Most commonly it is used for some patients with a recurrence of cancer after radiation treatment.
+It is most often used for some people whose cancer has come back after radiation treatment.

 Complications or side effects from surgery vary depending on the extent of the procedure.
 Occasionally, patients experience significant bleeding, infection, or damage to the urinary and intestinal systems.
-Talk with your doctor about what to expect about your specific surgery.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time that combines external and internal radiation treatments.
+This combined approach often is the most effective.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Side effects of internal radiation therapy may include abdominal pain and bowel obstruction, although it is uncommon.
 Most side effects usually go away soon after treatment is finished.
-After radiation therapy, the vaginal area may lose elasticity so some women may also want to use a vaginal dilator, which is a plastic or rubber cylinder that is inserted into the vagina to prevent narrowing.
+After radiation therapy, the vaginal area may lose elasticity, so some women may also want to use a vaginal dilator, which is a plastic or rubber cylinder that is inserted into the vagina to prevent narrowing.
+Women who have received external-beam radiation therapy will lose the ability to become pregnant, and unless the ovaries have been surgically moved out of the pelvis, premenopausal women will enter menopause.

 Sometimes, doctors advise their patients not to have sexual intercourse during radiation therapy.
 Women may resume normal sexual activity within a few weeks after treatment if they feel ready.